jeffliu6068/GMMchisquare/README.md

 orgi.to_csv(r'C:/Users/xxxx/Documents/xxxx.csv')
 ```

+Change C:/Users/xxxx/Documents/xxxx.csv to the file path you want to save your file to.

 ### Analyze Categorized Data Using 2x2 Contingency Table

+With all of your samples categorized, you can now run through to compare with the gene you're interested, for example MUC2.

 ```
 #Let's run through and filter out genes that is signficantly correlated with MUC2, a mucin marker